wistia/wistia-open-docs/_posts/player-api.md

 ## Examples

 To get you making video magic as fast as possible, here are some examples of common JavaScript player API projects.
-We have also moved many of the more involved examples over to our [Demobin](http://wistia.github.com/demobin) for your review.

 ### Start Video Playback at a Specific Time